-Forbes has named the Company as one of the "200 Best Small Companies" numerous times.
-In 2019, Forbes also acknowledged the Company as a "Best Employer for Diversity."
-In addition, the Company is the recipient of an EPIC Diversity Visionary Award presented by a local Chamber of Commerce.
-Moreover, the Company's DE&I efforts related to actively developing and using minority, women, and veteran-owned suppliers have been acknowledged and recognized by multiple OEM customers.
+The Company is the recipient of an EPIC Diversity Visionary Award presented by a local Chamber of Commerce.
+Moreover, the Company's DE&I efforts related to actively developing and using minority, women, and veteran-owned suppliers have been acknowledged and recognized by multiple original equipment manufacturer ("OEM") customers.
 In fact, Toyota Motor Engineering & Manufacturing North America, Inc. has specifically recognized the Company's efforts over the last 10 years to increase supplier relationships with minority business enterprises.
-The Company has also won a supplier diversity award from Honda and was the City of Holland, Michigan's Human Relations Commission 2020 Social Justice Award winner.
+The Company has also won supplier diversity awards from Honda, Nissan, and Toyota, and was the City of Holland, Michigan's Human Relations Commission 2020 Social Justice Award winner.

-A charitable program led by Company employees has been established as a means to give back to the community.
+In 2022, the Company established the Gentex Foundation, which will provide financial grants to organizations across the country in support of economic development, children's services, public health, housing assistance and diversity initiatives - among other causes.
+The Gentex Foundation is managed by a board of directors that will review grant applications with a particular focus on communities where Company employees live and work, consistent with the organization's values of integrity, compassion, innovation and diversity.
 Employees are encouraged to organize on-site fundraisers and to spend time volunteering at worthy charitable organizations in addition to giving financially.
-The Company matches donations given by the employees.
 Support is also provided to a number of minority organizations in keeping with the Company's DE&I efforts and to continue to build an even more diverse and skilled workforce.

 The Company's Board of Directors has regular touchpoints with management regarding: employee engagement; workforce planning (including capabilities and skills development); safety; understanding workforce demographics and DE&I strategies; and corporate culture.
 The Board and management know that the right talent is required to implement the Company's strategies.
 As such, the Board works with management appropriately regarding the approach to, and investment in, human capital that includes recruitment, talent development, retention, and diversity.
-The Board has access to all levels of employees in the Company in its efforts to properly oversee human resources issues.
+The Board has access to all levels of employees in the Company in its efforts to properly oversee human resources and DE&I issues.

 The Company's commitment to DE&I is very apparent by the inclusiveness of the Board of Directors.
-The Board of Directors for the Company and the Nominating and Corporate Governance Committee has taken concrete steps to improve Board diversity, including use of various resources and environments to identify qualified and diverse director candidates.
+The Board of Directors and the Nominating and Corporate Governance Committee have taken concrete actions to increase Board diversity, including use of various resources and environments to identify qualified and diverse director candidates.
 Such candidates are contacted and interviewed in order to continue to build an even more diverse, qualified, and capable Board.
-In 2022, the Company plans on disclosing Board of Directors diversity information as required by NASDAQ.
+In the Company's 2022 Proxy Statement, the Company disclosed Board of Directors diversity information as required by NASDAQ, and will continue to do so in the future.